Hamburger Cross Icon

 oncall

 Queries the PagerDuty REST API for the component's service.
-Discovers the service ID from the component's pagerduty/service-id meta annotation (typically set by a company-specific cataloger via lunar catalog component --meta pagerduty/service-id <id>), or falls back to the explicit service_id input for static org-wide cases.
+Resolves the service ID in order: the component's pagerduty/service-id meta annotation (set by a cataloger via lunar catalog component --meta pagerduty/service-id <id>), then the explicit service_id input, then — when backstage_discovery is enabled — the component's own catalog-info.yaml (read from the checked-out repo; the cron hook clones the code), reading the service ID directly from a pagerduty.com/service-id / pagerduty/service-id annotation.
 Fetches service details, on-call schedule participants, and escalation policy.
 Writes normalized data to .oncall.service, .oncall.schedule, .oncall.escalation, and .oncall.summary.
 Stores the raw API response under .oncall.native.pagerduty.

 pagerduty oncall escalation incident management on-call schedule